You get 1,440 minutes every day, and you’re ultimately in charge of what you do with them.

 You are your biggest asset, but do you treat yourself that way?

-We ALL have times where we fail to get enough sleep, eat healthy, exercise, or practice self-care – but, if we want to ensure our long-term success (and happiness) we have to put ourselves first.
+We ALL have times where we fail to get enough sleep, eat healthy, exercise, or practice self-care.

 Eating healthy food and exercising, right?